 Right Proper Brewing Company in Washington, D.C., is a yeast-forward brewery with a full-service brewpub restaurant in D.C.'s Shaw neighborhood and a production facility and taproom in Brookland.

-Waredaca Brewing Company in Laytonsville, Maryland, is Montgomery County's first farm brewery.
+Waredaca Brewing Company in Laytonsville, MD, is the County's first farm brewery.
 For much of the 20th Century, Waredaca was a camp for area youth (WAshington REcreational DAy CAmp), and today is a working equestrian farm.

 This brewery has a cozy tap room with a huge outdoor beer garden and yard, perfect for a family day trip or a romantic outing.
-They have a great snack menu and filled-to-order 32 oz. cans called "Crowlers," a perfect way to bring their beer home and keep it fr...TAGS:
+They have a great snack menu and filled-to-order 32 oz. cans, a perfect way to bring their beer home and keep it fresh!

-In this special episode of Brew Daddies, Richard talks to Christian Layke and Brett Robison of Silver Branch Brewery, a brand new brewery based in Silver Spring, Maryland.
-Just days before this recording, Silver Branch signed the lease on space for their production facility, taproom, and beer garden, and they plan to open in the Fall of 2018.
-(They're already releasing collaborations with other breweries!)
+In this special episode of Brew Daddies, Richard talks to Christian Layke and Brett Robison of Silver Branch Brewery, a brand new brewery based in Silver Spring, MD.
+Just days before this recording, Silver Branch signed the lease on space for their production and serving facility, and they plan to open in the Fall of 2018.

-In the very first LIVE episode of Brew Daddies, Adam and Richard visit Flying Dog Brewery in Frederick, Maryland.
-The 28th largest craft brewer in the USA, Flying Dog has been innovating the craft beer industry for more than 20 years.
-Their brewery and taproom offer incomparable hospitality to beer lovers from around the world.
+In the first LIVE episode, the Brew Daddies visit Flying Dog Brewery in Frederick, Maryland.
+Flying Dog has been innovating the craft beer industry for more than 20 years.

-Jailbreak Brewing Company in Laurel, Maryland has been forward-thinking since the founders quit their successful tech companies to build something they love.
-With a beautiful taproom expanding to a full-service restaurant and 15 beers on tap at any time, this family-friendly pub should be a top destination for anyone living in or visiting the DC/Baltimore area.
+Jailbreak Brewing Company in Laurel, Maryland has a beautiful taproom expanding to a full-service restaurant and 15 beers on tap at any time.
+Brewmaster Ryan Harvey tells the Brew Daddies about the Jailbreak's history and philosophy.
+His skill comes through in the brews Adam and Richard give four steins, from a basil wit to a sour cherry porter.
+This family-friendly pub should be a top destination for anyone living in or visiting the DC/Baltimore area.

 In this "Site Unseen" episode Adam and Richard sample Two Roads Brewing Company in Stratford, Connecticut.
 They introduce you to the 7-days-a-week taproom and taste the Workers Comp Saison Farmhouse Ale, No Limits Hefeweizen, a specialty hop release, and the Road 2 Ruin Double IPA.
 With a great selection of 3- and 4-stein beers, Two Roads Brewing is high on the Brew Daddies list of places to go.